Hasbullah Awang

+Career

 Hasbullah started his career as a radio announcer on Radio 1 (now Radio Klasik FM).
 He also became an assistant to operate a special program for kids with Kak Yong.
-He is better known as a commentator for sports events at home and abroad.
+He was better known as a commentator for sports events at home and abroad.
 His popularity peaked during the football nation into the Semi-Pro era in the early 1990s.
-He also a narrator for the Malaysian film, Sumolah, directed by Afdlin Shauki.
+He was also a narrator for the Malaysian film, Sumolah, directed by Afdlin Shauki.

+Hasbullah had a stint at TV3 as one of the initial presenters of Malaysia Hari Ini in 1994.

 He died at the age of 62 at the National Heart Institute of Malaysia in Kuala Lumpur due to heart complication.
 He was survived by his wife, Hazida Alang Ahmad, four daughters and seven grandchildren, and was buried at the Kota Kemuning Muslim Cemetery, Shah Alam.

 On March 25, 2015, he was awarded the Anugerah Penghargaan Khas at the 2014 UM Sports Awards by the University of Malaya.
-His older daughter, Jojiana Hasbullah receive the award on behalf of her late father.
+His older daughter, Jojiana Hasbullah received the award on behalf of her late father.